rewindbitcoin/watchtower/README.md

 ### 📱 For Users

+By default, the RewindBitcoin app uses our hosted Watchtower service.
+However, for enhanced privacy and control, you can run your own Watchtower instance:

+#### Running Your Own Watchtower

-You can run the Watchtower API directly using npx without installing it:
+You can easily run the Watchtower API directly using npx without installing it:

 ```bash
 npx @rewindbitcoin/watchtower
 ```

+After starting your own Watchtower, you'll need to configure the RewindBitcoin app to use it:

+1. Open the RewindBitcoin app
+2. Go to Settings → Watchtower
+3. Enter your custom Watchtower URL (e.g., `http://192.168.1.10:3000` or `http://your-domain.com`)
+4. Save your settings

+Your app will now use your personal Watchtower instance instead of the default service, giving you complete control over your vault monitoring.

 #### Command Line Options